Staff profile

 Experience in industry

 I began studying for my social work qualification whilst I worked in the children's home.
-My interest in therapeutic ways of working also developed during my time at this children's home as we made use of therapeutic ways of thinking and working in our approach to the children and young people we were looking after.
-I also gained experience and knowledge of working with young people with harmful sexual behaviour and sexual exploitation during this time & this sparked an interest in this area of work.
+My interest in therapeutic ways of working also developed during this time, as we made use of therapeutic ways of thinking and working in our approach to the children and young people we were looking after.
+I also gained experience and knowledge of working with young people with harmful sexual behaviour and sexual exploitation during my work at the home & this sparked an interest in this area of work.

-I moved to work for the NSPCC in 2007 where I provided a number of services to young people and families in the area such as; Advocacy for children in the child protection system, counselling support to young people and in schools, delivering sexual health groups in schools, working with children and young people who went missing from home and care.
-I also undertook participation projects with young people in order to change how child protection conferences looked and how they were ran to make them more accessible for children and young people's involvement.
+I moved to work for the NSPCC in 2007 where I provided a number of services to young people and families in the area such as; advocacy for children in the child protection system, counselling support to young people and in schools, delivering sexual health groups in schools, working with children and young people who went missing from home and care.
+I also undertook participation projects with young people in order to change how child protection conferences looked, and how they were run to make them more accessible for children and young people's involvement.

 I spent my most recent years at the NSPCC (before I left to work at Derby University) working in sexual abuse; through working with young people who were being sexually exploited, and undertaking group work with women whose partners were sex offenders.
 I also recruited, trained and supervised volunteers as part of my role.